Mr. Theodore G. Davenport

 Career Pathway: Business, Management, Marketing & Technology

-Ted Davenport was the president of the Class of 1953.
-While in high school, he also played football, baseball and basketball and ran track.
+Ted Davenport was the president of the Grayling High School Class of 1953.
+He also played football, baseball and basketball and ran track.
 His summers were spent working at Camp Grayling.
-During his senior year, he enlisted in ROTC, and he graduated from Central Michigan University in 1957.
+During his senior year, he enlisted in ROTC.

 Mr. Davenport earned a B.S. degree in business administration from Central Michigan University in 1957 and a master of business administration degree at the University of Arizona in 1967, where he was a member of Beta Gamma Sigma.